TittoMA/react-windbnb/README.md

 ![screenshot](https://github.com/TittoMA/react-windbnb/blob/main/preview.png?raw=true)

 You can see the demo of this project [here](https://windbnb-tittoma.netlify.app/).
-In this project It's quite fun and challenging when working on this project.
+It's quite fun and challenging when working on this project.
 For me, this project is excellent for practicing ui slicing and a little bit front end logic.

 ### Built With